kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

     LinuxContainerResources overhead = 2;
     // Optional resources represents the sum of container resources for this sandbox LinuxContainerResources resources = 3;

-    // Unstructured key-value map holding arbitrary additional information for
-    // sandbox resources updating.
-This can be used for specifying experimental
-    // resources to update or other options to use when updating the sandbox. map<string, string> annotations = 4;
 }

 message UpdatePodSandboxResourcesResponse {}